laracord/laracord.com/content/docs/database.md

 ## Creating Model

-Creating a database Model can be done using the `laracord` binary:
+Creating a database model can be done using the `laracord` binary:

 ```php
 $ php laracord make:model Balance